typelevel/cats-effect/site/src/main/mdoc/guides/tracing.md

 However, fiber tracing isn't limited to collecting stack traces.
-Tracing has many use cases that improve developer experience and aid in understanding how our applications work (coming soon!):
+Tracing has many use cases that improve developer experience and aid in understanding how our applications work.
+These features are described below.
+A **bolded name** indicates that the feature has been merged into master.

-1. Asynchronous stack tracing.
+1. **Asynchronous stack tracing**.
 This is essentially what is described above, where stack frames are collected across asynchronous boundaries for a given fiber.
 2. Combinator inference.
 Stack traces can be walked to determine what